RFK Racing in the NASCAR Xfinity Series: Colin Braun (2010)

 Colin Braun moved up to the ride full-time in 2010 with Con-way Freight as the sponsor for 18 races.
 Like his teammate Ricky Stenhouse Jr., Braun struggled, crashing out of several races.
 After 8 races, he was 25th in points and had 5 DNFs, because of this, Jack Roush benched him for 4 of the next 5 races.
-Braun was replaced by Matt Kenseth at Richmond and Darlington, and Brian Ickler drove at Charlotte and Nasville.
+Braun was replaced by Matt Kenseth at Richmond and Darlington, and Brian Ickler drove at Charlotte and Nashville.
 Stenhouse was benched for 2 races that year, but he improved quite a bit, Braun didn't so much, because of this, he was benched for even more races.
 Matt Kenseth drove for another race at Atlanta, Brian Ickler did another 2 at Daytona and Bristol, and Erik Darnell drove 3 races at Richmond, Dover and Texas.
 Trevor Bayne also drove a single race at Gateway.
 Braun had only 5 Top 10's finishes in 24 starts, and was released after the end of the season.